kilic/wrong/README.md

 | u1 | u2 | u3       | u4 |
 | -  | -  | overflow | u  |

+Cost: 2 rows for a limb, 8 rows for an intger

 ## Addition

 Addition is straight forward: